Wehrwirtschaftsführer

 After 1938, the Reich Ministry of Economics appointed the Wehrwirtschaftsführer.
 From 1940 on, this title was given more and more also to leading employees in companies not belonging to the armament branch, also to demonstrate that those companies were contributing to the wartime economy.

 Especially before 1940, appointments did not indicate the political attitude of the person receiving the title.
-They also gave no information saying that their company was important for the armament.
+The designation also gave no indication that a given company was important for armaments.

-If a manager was appointed Wehrwirtschaftsführer, their company could more easily use negative employment laws for the workers and employees.
+If a manager was appointed Wehrwirtschaftsführer, their company could more easily degrade employment conditions for the workers and employees.